Reviews You Can Rely On

 Credit: Jessica Haist

-The overall most fuel-efficient stoves we tested are the Jetboil MiniMo, the Jetboil Flash, and the Primus Lite+ thanks to their integrated heat exchange systems and insulated pots.
+The most fuel-efficient stoves we tested are the Jetboil MiniMo, the Jetboil Flash, and the Primus Lite+, thanks to their integrated heat exchange systems and insulated pots.
 The MSR Whisperlite Universal also proved highly fuel efficient over our tests.
 The least efficient stoves are the Snow Peak Giga Power 2.0, BRS 3000T, and MSR Windpro 2.
 Some stoves are less fuel-efficient because they have high-powered burners that waste fuel in the struggle to boil water in our wind test.
 Like cars tuned for fast and furious street racing, these models have impressive power outputs but burn through fuel fast.

 Canister Fuel Efficiency Improvement Tips